Lorentz Transformation in Quantum Mechanics: Measurement.

 Along these lines one can consider the EPR \cite{EPR} experiments, which had numerous realizations and improvements in order to finally circumvent all possible pitfalls and loopholes.
 An extensive list of references on the experiments can be found in ref. \cite{loop}.
 Of course the main interest on these experiments is the observed violation of Bell's inequality, which excludes the possibility of a local realism in QM.
 The origin of the correlations involved in the Bell' s inequality is essentially threefold, the reduction of the two particle wave function under measurement, the extension of the wave function and its integrity.
-The QM calculation of the correlations assumes an instantaneous reduction and it is in perfect agreement with observations.
+The measurement selects one two-particles spin (or polarization) state between the two that appears in the entangled superposition.
+The effect of LT on the values of the spin correlations where considered extensively in ref. \cite{Friis,Friis2}.
+Here we focus on the space-time correlations of the measurements by the two opposite detectors, not considered in \cite{Friis,Friis2}.
+The QM calculation of the correlations assumes an instantaneous reduction and it is in perfect agreement with observations, for all the detector distances considered in the experiments, in particular when the detectors are at equal distance from the source.
 This gives support to the use of the wave function in the QM formalism, which then acquires some degree of realism.
 This result do not depend on possible model for the reduction process, it must be only compatible with the instantaneity assumption, like the model of ref. \cite{IJQF}.
+Let me stress that instantaneity property is not a trivial requirement, since, to the author knowledge, hardly other models are able to 'explain' it.

 In the Bohm's version of EPR experiments, two spin-1/2 particles are emitted from a decaying particle in a singlet state in opposite directions.
 If we neglect the fluctuations of the center of mass, the state can be written \beq \frac{1}{\sqrt{2}} \big[\phi(t,\mathbf{r},\uparrow)\phi(t,-\mathbf{r},\downarrow) \,-\,\phi(t,\mathbf{r},\downarrow)\phi(t,-\mathbf{r},\uparrow)\big] \eeq where the decaying particle is at rest at $\mathbf{r} = 0$ and the two $\phi$'s are wave packets well localized around the two classical (non-quantum) positions at time $t$.
 The localization is assumed to be strong enough that in the following we can neglect the effects of the wave packet quantum extension.
 Two detectors sensitive to the spin direction are positioned at opposite sides along the direction of the particles.
 Then the arrivals of the two particles at the corresponding detectors will be simultaneous.
 As it is well known the spins of the two particles are correlated.
 The origin of this entanglement is the particular superposition of Eq. (\ref{eq:sing}), which implies that if one of the particle is detected with spin up the other must have spin down, and vice versa.
 As already mentioned this correlation is assumed to be instantaneous.
 Let us now perform a LT, as schematically represented in Fig. 3, to a reference frame moving with velocity $V$ along the x-axis.